aws-amplify/docs/docs/lib/debugging/fragments/android/dev-menu/usage.md

 ![Shake Android Emulator](~/images/debugging/shakeAndroidEmulator.gif)

 The developer menu will only be shown when running a debug build of your app.
-However, if you still would like to disable the menu even for debug builds, you can pass a custom configuration when configuring Amplify like this:
+However, if you still would like to disable the menu even for debug builds, you can pass a custom configuration when configuring Amplify:

 <amplify-block-switcher>
 <amplify-block name="Java">